-At December 31, 2019, the Company had cash and cash equivalents and short-term investments totaling \$2.5 million and a working capital balance of \$0.8 million.
+At December 31, 2020, the Company had cash and cash equivalents and short-term investments totaling \$5.3 million and a working capital balance of \$3.5 million.
 The long-term price outlook for zinc and lead remains positive.
-Supported by the economics indicated by the 2017 FS, NorZinc will continue to pursue all alternatives for raising the senior financing necessary to complete the development and construction of the Prairie Creek Mine.
+Supported by the robust economics indicated by the 2017 FS, NorZinc will continue to pursue all alternatives for raising the senior financing necessary to complete the development and construction of the Prairie Creek Mine.

-At the Prairie Creek Mine Site, the 2019 summer program concentrated on refurbishment of onsite mobile equipment, continued water treatment, preparing laydown areas for future camp modules, and refurbishment of the administration building.
+At the Prairie Creek Mine Site, the 2020 summer program concentrated on water treatment and the commencement of the surface drill program.
 All of these activities were completed to assist the commencement of construction activities now planned for 2021.

-The Company concluded an important TLUA agreement with NDDB for the construction and operation of the all season road and is negotiating the RBA agreement with LKFN, all the while continuing engagement with both Indigenous groups on the implementation of various mitigation measures recommended by the Review Board in the EA Report of the All Season Road to seek agreement on the incorporation of Dene traditional knowledge and the inclusion of both Indigenous groups in environmental monitoring.
+In 2019 the Company concluded an important TLUA agreement with NDDB for the construction and operation of the all season road and is negotiating the RBA agreement with LKFN, all the while continuing engagement with both Indigenous groups on the implementation of various mitigation measures recommended by the Review Board in the EA Report of the All Season Road to seek agreement on the incorporation of Dene traditional knowledge and the inclusion of both Indigenous groups in environmental monitoring.

-A temporary slowdown was placed on project debt financing discussions in June 2018 production due to the extended time of approving the ASR, but discussions have recommenced with a target for financing in the latter part of 2020.
+A temporary slowdown was placed on project debt financing discussions in June 2018 production due to the extended time of approving the ASR, but discussions have recommenced with a target for financing in the latter part of 2019.
 The Company is assessing various options for financing the development of Prairie Creek, these include alternative project financing, discussions with strategic investors, governmental supported funding, leases and other financing mechanisms.